RehabEngGroup/BOPS/README.md

 This release includes three directories:

 - `src`:        BOPS source code
-- `Templates`:  XML setup files for OpenSim IK, ID, MA, SO tools, and for configuration of output plots .
+- `Templates`:  XML setup files for OpenSim IK, ID, MA, SO, JRA tools, and for configuration of output plots.
-- `TestData`:   Example datasets from three different laboratories.
+- `TestData`:   Example datasets from different laboratories.
 Users are provided with the same data available in MOtoNMS (available also [here][4]) plus scaled .osim models.

 ## Execution ##